mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 2.6 Library usage
-The rules in this guide should be followed independent of the frameworks and libraries used, i.e. do not adapt, or partly adapt, to the conventions of a specific library.
-User code should be kept consistent.
+* The rules in this guide should be followed independent of the frameworks and libraries used, i.e. do not adapt, or partly adapt, to the conventions of a specific library
 ```C++
 class TreeModel : public QAbstractItemModel  // No class Tree_model : public QAbstractItemModel  // Yes